HIV/AIDS in Ghana

-Like other countries worldwide, HIV/AIDS is present in Ghana.
-As of 2014, an estimated 150,000 people infected with the virus.
-HIV prevalence is at 1.37 percent in 2014 and is highest in the Eastern Region of Ghana and lowest in the northern regions of the country.
+HIV/AIDS is present in Ghana.
+In 2014, an estimated 150,000 people were infected with the virus.
+In 2014, the HIV prevalence was at 1.37 and was highest in the Eastern Region of Ghana and lowest in the northern regions of Ghana.
 In response to the epidemic, the government has established the Ghana AIDS Commission which coordinates efforts amongst NGO's, international organizations and other parties to support the education about and treatment of aids throughout Ghana and alleviating HIV/AIDS issues in Ghana.

 Prevalence

 The HIV/AIDS elimination in Ghana seems to be progressing rapidly.
 The Government of Ghana and Ghana AIDS Commission estimated the number of adults and children living with HIV as of 2014 at 150,000 and prevalence at 1.37% in 2014.
 The Joint United Nations Program on HIV/AIDS (UNAIDS) estimated the HIV prevalence in adults to be 0.9% at the end of 2012, with an estimated 200,000 people living with HIV/AIDS."Health Profile: Ghana".

 Ghana's system of HIV surveillance for women attending antenatal clinics has functioned well since its establishment in 1994.
 Sentinel surveys of 21 antenatal clinic sites in 2002 reported a range from 3.1% to 9.1% in prevalence among pregnant women.
-In 2002, the median HIV prevalence at four of these sites in Accra was 4.1%; elsewhere in Ghana, prevalence in antenatal clinics ranged from 3.2% to 3.4% in 2002.
+In 2002, the median HIV prevalence at four of these sites in Accra was 4.1%.
+Elsewhere in Ghana, prevalence in antenatal clinics ranged from 3.2% to 3.4% in 2002.

 HIV prevalence is highest in the Eastern Region of Ghana and lowest in the northern regions of the country.
 Prevalence is generally higher in urban areas, in mining and border towns, and along main transportation routes.
 HIV-1 accounts for 92% of HIV cases in Ghana; another 7.4% of reported HIV cases are dual infections with HIV-1 and HIV-2.
 Only 0.5% of HIV cases were exclusively HIV-2.

 Heterosexual intercourse is the mode of transmission for about 80% of HIV cases, with mother-to-child transmission accounting for another 15%.
-According to the 2003 Demographic and Health Survey, HIV prevalence is very low among most younger age groups, as relatively few are infected during their youth (with the exceptions of infants infected through their mothers).
+In 2003, HIV prevalence was very low among most younger age groups, as relatively few are infected during their youth, with the exceptions of infants infected through their mothers.
 The infection peaks late, compared to other countries, at 35–39 years for women and 40–45 years for men.
 The infection levels are highest in middle income and middle educational groups, with the poor and unemployed less affected.
 With 1.47% being Ghana's adult prevalence rate it is the 34th country with the highest rate out of 196 countries in the world with Eswatini having the highest rate.
 That means that Ghana has a pretty good chance of not getting rid of HIV/AIDS from the whole country.
 Maybe they would be able to get rid of HIV/AIDS but at least not all of it because it does not tell us the children's prevalence rate.